jobby-jee/fundraising-website/README.md

 # Help Me Pursue My Dreams - Fundraising for Master's and PhD in Physics

 Hi, my name is **Eshaphro Job Elijah**, and I’m reaching out for your help.
-I am currently in my final year in university, nearing graduation with a first-class B.Sc in Physics.
+I am currently in my final year in the university, nearing graduation with a first-class B.Sc in Physics.
 My aspiration is to continue my education by pursuing both a Master's and PhD.
 However, financial challenges are standing in my way, and I need your support to make this dream a reality.

 ## My Journey